michael-brazell-md/nextflow-sandbox/README.md

 ### 0.1.0

-Added support for launching a container with 1+ spaces within the path.
+Added support for launching a container with 1+ spaces within the pipeline path.

+### 0.1.1

+Fixed issue caused by multiple spaces within the pipeline path when launching a container.